top of box

 We'll explain all the notation below.

-Here's a screen shot (work screen) of the Barfly program for the above tune:
+Here's a screen shot (work screen) of the now-disontinued Barfly program for the above tune:

 An example of the above tune as much nicer resulting printable sheet music (PDF format, 26K) is available which was generated via abcm2ps.
 (We will discuss abcm2ps later.)
 You can also make the beams perfectly horizontal, which is another option.

-Note: There's no program that I know of that creates PDF files directly from abc notation.
-But there are a number that convert Postscript files to PDF files, i.e. on the Mac OS X (easily via the Preview program) and most Unix-based systems (ps2pdf)—on the Windows Platform you can download and install the Ghostscript Tools for this conversion.
+Note: There are programs that convert Postscript files to PDF files, e.g., on the Mac OS X (easily via the Preview program) and most Unix-based systems (ps2pdf)—on the Windows Platform you can download and install the Ghostscript Tools for this conversion, if needed.

 Sections of an abc notation tune.